mono/monodevelop/monodevelop/README.md

 	make
 	make install

+If Monodevelop is installed in an unusual prefix you will need to invoke `configure.sh` with e.g. `--prefix=/path/to/prefix/lib/monodevelop`.
+Use `./configure.sh --help` to see a list of the paths searched by default.

 ### Build on Windows (builds and installs the Debug version into Xamarin Studio - adjust as needed)

 	cd monodevelop